-European Institute of Innovation & Technology (EIT)
+European Institute of Innovation & Technology (EIT) Director

-Martin KERN is the Interim Director and Chief Operating Officer at the EIT since 1 August 2014.
-Prior to joining, he worked at the European Commission for 15 years in a variety of posts, mainly in the area of enlargement policy.
+He worked at the European Commission for 15 years in a variety of posts, mainly in the area of enlargement policy.
 Working for the EU, he held a variety of positions, the latest being Head of Operations at the EU Delegation to Serbia.
 He worked as country coordinator for financial assistance for the Turkey team in the European Commission’s DG Enlargement.
 He has Master degrees in Economics and English from the University of Heidelberg and in European Studies from the University of Reading.

 Head of Unit Communication